serg987/hailo-mini-od-server/readme.md

 ## Upgrading hailort

-Based on upgrade from 4.18 to 4.19 - change file accordingly for other versions
+Based on upgrade from 4.18 to 4.19 - change file names accordingly for other versions

 1. Download new hailort files: pcie driver, hailort and python3.10 wheel
 2. Download new models - usually they are recompiled